-The hot knock on baseball is that it has lost its appeal in the Black community, as evidenced by the 8.5 percent of African-American players on MLB rosters.
+The hot knock on baseball is that it has lost its appeal in the Black community, as evidenced by the roughly 8 percent of African-American players on MLB rosters.

 The ’70s, ’80s and early ’90s were a golden era of baseball for superstar brothers balling on the diamond.
 According to a study released by the Society For American Baseball Research (SABR) in 1986, MLB was 18.3 percent African American.

-Gary Matthews Sr. was one of those superstars, and that supposed decline in Americas baseball mojo didnt affect his four sons, who all wanted to play in the pros like Pops while continuing to breath life and diversity into the game.
+Gary Matthews Sr. was one of those superstars, and that supposed decline in America’s baseball mojo didn’t affect his four sons, who all wanted to play in the pros like Pops while continuing to breathe life and diversity into the game.

-The number of African-Americans in the game was dwindling and the face of MLB clubhouses were changing by the time Gary Jr. got to The Show in 1999.
+The number of African-Americans in the game was dwindling and the faces in MLB clubhouses were changing by the time Gary Jr. got to The Show in 1999.

 Little Sarge attended Granada Hills High School in California and then went on to play at Mission College in Santa Clara before being drafted by the San Diego Padres in the 13th-round of the 1993 amateur draft.

-Gary, just 10 years old at the time, points to that moment as the one that brought perspective and meaning to the family business.
+Gary, just 10 years old at the time, acknowledges that moment as the one that brought perspective and meaning to the family business.

 (Torii Hunter, Gary Matthews Jr,Garret Anderson, Darren Oliver, Howie Kendrick, and Chone Figgins of the Los Angeles Angels of Anaheim celebrate clinching the American League Western Division in 2008.)